Quick quiz: You’re told you need to work on your “Author Platform.” You:

 Does that mean someone that writes YA can only post about teen things?
 No no no. That’s not what I’m saying at all.
 What I’m saying is, no matter who you are, you need to be consistent.
 If you write horror and freaking love kitten videos, THAT’S OKAY, don’t pretend you’re not that kind of person.
 But give people a chance to resolve the image they probably had with reality.
 You could clarify at the start of your page or blog “Can you believe someone that writes bloody woodshed scenes for a living is a marshmallow in real life?
 When not creating blood and gore, I’m actually all about pet adoption, as my blog will show.
 Join me as we watch another darling rescue…” In three sentences, BAM, you just let you shine through.

 Does everything you do and say need to go on record?
 No. You have a personal life that deserves to stay personal.
-Some writers create a Twitter or Facebook account for their main characters.
+Some writers create a Twitter or Facebook account for their main characters instead of themselves, or use that more often.
 It’s a little weird, maybe, but it allows them to get away with saying stuff the real them couldn’t.
 It certainly helps with branding of the book!
 Would it brand you?
 To some extent.
 But not as effectively as your own account can.
 For the most part, only REALLY successful books/characters can pull this off (as in NYT best sellers, not Amazon best sellers) (oy, that’s another topic for another day).
 It’s more a numbers thing.
 It might not be worth Tweeting as your MC if you’ve sold 50 copies of your self-published title.
+Only 50-ish people will have heard of your MC and therefore have any idea how to put it in context.
 It would take a long time to grow a following.
-You could have an account for your book, but who wants to follow that?
+You could have an account for your book itself, but who wants to follow a inanimate object?
 It’s too direct, too in your face, too salesy.
 There no way around “I created this just to sell books.”
 And that feels icky, can we all agree on that?

 Imagine if Johnny Depp (hubba hubba) had a Twitter account for Captain Jack Sparrow, his Pirates of the Caribbean character.
 That would be fun.
 You’d know that Johnny Depp is the man behind the curtain and would enjoy hearing what his character is thinking.
 You’d know Johnny is pulling the strings.
 But personally, I’d rather have Johnny Depp’s direct thoughts (and his direct contact information, but I digress).
 His “Actor Platform” is different than his “character platform.”
 And there’s a whole other Pirates of the Caribbean Twitter account dedicated to the movie itself.
 Do you see the difference(s)?